Baseball-No escaping COVID-19 as Major League Baseball starts season | Sports-Games

 Baseball-No escaping COVID-19 as Major League Baseball starts season

-The Washington Nationals and New York Yankees launched the COVID-19-delayed Major League Baseball season on Thursday, but reminders of the pandemic were everywhere, from a stadium devoid of fans to Dr. Anthony Fauci throwing out the ceremonial first pitch.
-In a first for MLB's Opening Day, players from both teams took a knee before the national anthem, while 'Black Lives Matter' logos were stenciled onto the bases and patches sewn onto the sleeve of uniforms.
+Major League Baseball launched its COVID-19 delayed season on Thursday but reminders of the pandemic were everywhere, from stadiums devoid of fans to Dr. Anthony Fauci throwing out the ceremonial first pitch in Washington.
+In a first for MLB's Opening Day, players from all four teams in action took a knee before the national anthem, while 'Black Lives Matter' logos were stenciled onto the bases and patches sewn onto the sleeve of uniforms.

+After the Nationals welcomed the New York Yankees, the Dodgers hosted the San Francisco Giants in Los Angeles with both teams following the lead of their counterparts on the East Coast by taking a knee while holding a 200-yard swath of black cloth.
+But while the Yankees and Nationals all stood for the anthem, some players in the second game, including Mookie Betts, who signed a 12-year $364 million deal with the Dodgers earlier this week, continued to kneel, with some of those standing placing their hands on their team mates' shoulders.

+Kneeling has become a symbol of protest in the sports world with many athletes across the globe having united in solidarity behind the 'Black Lives Matter' movement following the death of George Floyd at the hands of police in Minneapolis.
+"Today, and every day, we come together as brothers.
+As equals, all with the same goal - to level the playing field.
+To change the injustices.
+Equality is not just a word.
+It's our right!," tweeted MLB.

 The coronavirus has claimed over 143,000 U.S. lives, with the country surpassing more than 4 million cases.
 FOX Sports said on Thursday it would use "virtual fans" to provide the illusion of a full stadium during its broadcasts, with thousands of avatars cheering or booing at the push of a button.